 I’ve only recently started listening to podcasts with any kind of regularity.
-One thing I’m realizing (which might be a big d’uh! for some o you) is that earring someone talk gives you a new perspective on them and makes it feel like you know them more closely.
+One thing I’m realizing (which might be a big duh! for some) is that earring someone talk gives you a new perspective on them and makes it feel like you know them more closely.
 Some great things I listened to in the last couple of weeks:

-- Naval Ravikant on Reading, Happiness, Systems for Decision Making, Habits, Honesty and More.
-That’s at Farnam Street.
-Not done with it yet but loads of good stuff already heard.
+- Naval Ravikant on Reading, Happiness, Systems for Decision Making, Habits, Honesty and More (At Farnam Street.
+Not done with it yet but loads of good stuff already heard).

-- Jeff Veen’s Presentable. #32: Designing the Space You Work In and #29: Designing with Artificial Intelligence: The Dinosaur on a Surfboard.
+- Jeff Veen’s Presentable.
+Presentable #32: Designing the Space You Work In and Presentable #29: Designing with Artificial Intelligence: The Dinosaur on a Surfboard.